 Management has developed a plan to continue operations.
-This plan includes further reductions in expenses and obtaining equity or debt financing including our most recently completed financing on February 6, 2013 and March 28, 2013, in which we sold units consisting of shares of convertible preferred stock and warrants to purchase shares of Common Stock for net cash proceeds of approximately \$746,000 in two tranches of \$590,000 and \$156,000, respectively; and the conversion of \$1,113,700 in principal and accrued interest from convertible promissory notes and other fees.
+This plan includes further reductions in expenses and obtaining equity or debt financing including our most recently completed financing on February 6, 2013, March 28, 2013 and May 20, 2013, in which we sold units consisting of shares of convertible preferred stock and warrants to purchase shares of common stock for net cash proceeds of approximately \$921,000 in three tranches of \$590,000, \$156,000 and \$175,000, respectively; and the conversion of \$1,113,700 in principal and accrued interest from convertible promissory notes and other fees.
 The Company incurred \$24,405 in legal costs in conjunction with this financing.
-Although we have successfully completed equity financings and reduced expenses in the past, we cannot assure you that our plans to address these matters in the future will be successful
+We also signed agreements to borrow \$275,000, \$100,000 and \$500,000 from three lenders on April 11, 2013, May 24, 2013 and June 6, 2013, respectively.
+Through August 1, 2013, we have received \$192,500, \$100,000, and \$250,000 under these agreements.
+There is no guaranty that the Company will receive the amounts remaining under these agreements.
+We also received \$160,000 in a one year note from an existing shareholder on August 8, 2013.
+Terms of the note included 18% annual interest, one three year warrant to acquire 160,000 shares of common stock at \$0.40 per share, and a right to convert the note into the next equity financing.
+Although we have successfully completed financings and reduced expenses in the past, we cannot assure you that our plans to address these matters in the future will be successful.

-We need substantial additional capital to fund normal operations in periods beyond the end of May 2013.
+We need substantial additional capital to fund normal operations in periods beyond the end of September 2013.
 In the event that we are unable to obtain financing on acceptable terms, or at all, we will likely be required to cease our operations, pursue a plan to sell our operating assets, or otherwise modify our business strategy, which could materially harm our future business prospects.